A. Sarah Hreha

 |Online Newsroom: www.gruberprizes.org/news-media||FOR IMMEDIATE RELEASE|

-She will receive the award November 13 in Washington D.C. at the Annual Meeting of the Society for Neuroscience and will deliver a lecture titled “Rett syndrome: Linking Epigenetics and Neuronal Plasticity.”
+They will receive the award October 14 in New Orleans at the Annual Meeting of the Society for Neuroscience and will deliver a lecture titled “In search of molecular underpinnings of neuronal morphologies and function: from Drosophila neurogenetics to evolutionarily conserved machineries in mammals.”

-In addition to the cash award, the recipient will receive a gold medal and a citation that reads:
+In addition to the cash award, the recipients will receive a gold medal and a citation that reads:

 Laureates of the Gruber Neuroscience Prize: